yqsun91/deepWRF/README.md

         'grid':"0.25/0.25",
     },'ERA5-xxxxxxxx-sfc.grb')

+The downloaded ERA5 file ( ERA5-xxxxxxxx-ml.grb and ERA5-xxxxxxxx-sfc.grb if using the samples provided) is in GRIB2 format

 **2. Compile WRF and WPS Model**

 We use WRF model (based on WRF version 4.0) that is modified by Chris Kruse [(Kruse et al. 2022)](https://doi.org/10.1175/JAS-D-21-0252.1)